matiasraisanen/insecrawl/README.md

 As the name suggests, Insecrawl is a crawler for [insecam.org](https://www.insecam.org/).
 Its purpose is to download still frames from cameras listed on said website.

-With just one command you can download camera stills from each camera of a given country, and by chaining commands you could basically scrape all cameras on the website.
+The script can scrape an image from a single camera, all cameras in a certain country, or just simply every camera found on the site.

 The script is automated, so the user can just issue a command, go make a sandwich, and come back to a folder full of stills from interesting cameras.